rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 ### You can install these libraries by using the command.

 - It can install all the libraries in your system which I have used in my project.

-You will need Python in your system to use this command.
+- You will need Python in your system to use this command.
 You can use this given link to install python in your system : [Python](https://www.python.org/downloads/)

+- After installation of python, you need to run this command in your command prompt.

 ```bash
 pip install -r requirements.txt